Cheapest Life Insurance for Seniors: Affordable 2025 Rates

 Who Has the Cheapest Life Insurance for Seniors?

-Nationwide is the cheapest provider overall for term life insurance for seniors, offering rates averaging at $121 monthly (men) and $86 monthly (women) for a 10-year term and $500,000 of coverage.
-In the sections below, you can find the cheapest providers for both males and females in different categories and coverage levels.
+Nationwide is the cheapest life insurance company for seniors, offering rates averaging $121 monthly for men and $86 for women on a 10-year term and $500,000 of coverage.
+The tables show the cheapest providers for males and females across different categories and coverage levels.

 Senior MenNationwide$121$1,448